Table of contents

 Use of AI to develop the building blocks of assessments, including agents and multi-agent systems in task analysis, test blueprinting, test administration, scoring, and feedback.

-Moral foundations as a use caseDo moral foundations matter in business?Semantic convergent and discriminant validityAI item generation strategiesGenerating items via an API
+Moral foundations as a use caseDo Moral Foundations matter in business?Semantic convergent and discriminant validityAI item generation strategiesGenerating items via an APIModel fine tuning

 Part 3: Psychometric analyses